Record voter turnout in Wyandotte, Johnson counties in Kansas

-KANSAS CITY, KS (KCTV) - - An election cycle unlike any other has broken more than one record in the metro’s two largest Kansas counties.
+KANSAS CITY, KS (KCTV/KSMO) -- An election cycle unlike any other has broken more than one record in the metro’s two largest Kansas counties.

 Advance voting is nothing new for Kansas.
 But COVID-19 prompted election officials to expand the number of places and ways to do that, both in-person and by mail.